johnduro/seedbox42/README.md

 	--generate-conf

-(remember to not forget the sudo if you want to create a new file)
+Remember to not forget the sudo if you want to create a new file.
+If you try to add an already existing user, mongo should gives you an error.

-The following optionoption allow you to add a new user to the database (password must at least contain 5 characters).
+The following option allow you to add a new user to the database (password must at least contain 5 characters).

 	--create-user